Where to Stay for Brisbane 2032

 Gold Coast

-Hosts beach volleyball, volleyball, triathlon, marathon swimming, judo, wrestling, field hockey, football preliminaries, and the Gold Coast Athletes' Village at Royal Pines.
+Beach volleyball, volleyball, triathlon, marathon swimming, judo, wrestling, field hockey, football preliminaries.
+Gold Coast Athletes' Village at Royal Pines.

 Surfers Paradise

 Highest-density accommodation zone — hundreds of towers, enormous capacity, competitive pricing.
-Not the most convenient base for specific venues but gives the most options at the widest price range.
+Not the most convenient base for specific venues but gives the widest range of price options.

 Coomera & Robina

-Coomera (volleyball, wheelchair rugby) is further north with fewer options — most visitors base in Surfers or Broadbeach and travel.
-Robina (football preliminaries, Royal Pines Athletes' Village nearby) has limited hotel stock but growing apartment supply.
+Coomera (volleyball, wheelchair rugby) is further north with fewer options — most visitors base in Surfers or Broadbeach.
+Robina (football preliminaries, Athletes' Village nearby at Royal Pines) has limited hotel stock but growing apartment supply.

 Sunshine Coast